SharmaRamesh/react-virtual-dom/README.md

 1. Re-render all the children if parent state has changed
 2. Use a breadth first search

+## Updating the Real DOM

-3. [Reconciliation](https://reactjs.org/docs/reconciliation.html) - this is the process to determine which parts of the Real DOM need to be updated.
+1. [Reconciliation](https://reactjs.org/docs/reconciliation.html) - this is the process to determine which parts of the Real DOM need to be updated.
-4. Batch update
+2. Batch update

 ## Whats in the sample